Seborrheic Dermatitis

 - Depression

-Researchers are still studying what causes this common skin disease.
-From what they have learned, it appears that the cause is complex.
+Researchers are still studying what causes this common skin disease, and they know the cause is complex.
 Many factors seem to work together to cause seborrheic dermatitis.
-These factors may include the yeast that normally lives on our skin, our genes, living in a cold and dry climate, stress, and a person’s overall health.
+These factors may include the yeast that normally lives on our skin, our genes, living in a cold and dry climate, stress and a person’s overall health.

-Seborrheic dermatitis is a condition that dermatologists frequently diagnose and treat.
+This is a condition that our Riverchase dermatologists frequently diagnose and treat.

-If you think you might have seborrheic dermatitis, you should see a dermatologist for a diagnosis.
-This common skin condition can look like psoriasis, eczema, or an allergic reaction, but each of these skin diseases requires different treatment.
+If you think you may have seborrheic dermatitis, you should see a member of our dermatology team for a diagnosis.
+This common skin condition can look like psoriasis, eczema or an allergic reaction, but each of these skin conditions requires a different treatment.

 To make a diagnosis, your doctor will review your medical history and perform a physical examination of the rash area.
 Sometimes seborrheic dermatitis is a sign of an underlying medical condition.
 If your dermatologist suspects this, medical tests may be necessary.

-Although seborrheic dermatitis cannot be cured, treatment has benefits.
+Although seborrheic dermatitis cannot be cured, there are benefits to getting treatment.
 Treatment can loosen and remove scale, prevent a skin infection, and reduce swelling and itch.
-The type of treatment a dermatologist prescribes varies with age and where seborrheic dermatitis appears on the skin.
+The type of treatment a dermatologist prescribes varies with the patient’s age and where seborrheic dermatitis appears on the skin.